Ge-tector/Adv-lab/README.md

-# Adv-lab-1
+# Adv-lab
-Codes for advanced lab 1
+My codes for advanced lab.
+Should be 2 branches for the 2 semester